lionelburgbach/Lab_SMTP/README.md

 ## Configuration for a good Prank campaign

-You have to change files in the directroy src/main/resources.
+You have to change files in the directroy src/main/resources or creat a new folder

 - **config.properties** contains the IPaddress for the smtp server, the port, the number of groupe and the carbon copy (if you want to receive emails.)